Enter the electrical resistivity, angular frequency, and magnetic permeability into the calculator to determine the skin depth.

 Skin Effect Definition

 A skin effect is the phenomena that occur in alternating currents that cause a thin outside layer of conductor to carry all of the currents.
 The depth of this layer is called the skin effect depth.

 Skin Effect Example

 - First, determine the resistivity.

 Measure or calculate the resistivity of the system.

 This is equal to 2*pi*f, where f is the frequency in hz.

 Calculate the depth of the skin effect using the formula above.

-A skin effect is the process in which the majority of the current of an alternating current travels along a small layer of a wire due to the interaction of the electric and magnetic fields.
+A skin effect is a process in which the majority of the current of an alternating current travels along with a small layer of a wire due to the interaction of the electric and magnetic fields.